paldepind/synceddb/README.md

   createdAt: Date.now()
 });

-db.tasks.byCreation.getAll() // Get all task elements sorted after creation.
+db.tasks.byCreation.getAll() // Get all task elements sorted after creation and output them on the console.
 .then(function(tasks) {
-  tasks.forEach(createTaskElm);
+  tasks.forEach(console.log);
 });

-db.tasks.on('add', function(e) { // A new task element pushed from remote.
+db.tasks.on('add', function(e) { // Add a handler if a new task element is pushed from remote. console.log("New task from server"+e.record); // Handle task by printing it on the console.
-  createTaskElm(e.record); // Handle task.
 });

 // Start syncing continuously, the server will now.